 Nowadays, traditional fossil fuel burning provides the main energy for development, while it also brings a large emission of pollutants.
-Nitric oxide (NO), one of the major air pollutants, will cause serious environmental problems, such as acid rain, photo-chemical smog, and ozone depletion [1,2].
+Nitric oxide (NO), one of the major air pollutants, will cause serious environmental problems, such as acid rain, photochemical smog, and ozone depletion [1,2].
 Previous studies have been focused on the selective catalytic reduction (SCR) of NO to N2 and H2O using NH3, which has been applied industrially for decades [3-5].
 However, the process of SCR technology has been still environmentally polluting and operated costly.

-Ammonia, as an important chemical raw material, is mainly synthesized by the industrial Haber-Bosch process, which converts N2 into NH3 under high temperature and high pressure [6].
+Ammonia, as an important chemical raw material, is mainly synthesized by the industrial Haber-Bosch process, which converts N_2 into NH_3 under high temperature and high pressure [6].
 The Haber-Bosch process also consumes a lot of resources and causes environmental pollution.
-In recent years, many researchers have devoted themselves to finding a suitable method to replace the Haber-Bosch process for NH3 synthesis.
-The electrochemical reduction of N2 to NH3 is considered to be a reasonable alternative due to its high efficiency, low cost, and environmental friendliness [7-9].
-Although a number of works has been published and some progress has been made, the low selectivity and sluggish reaction kinetics of NRR hinder its development, which is attributed to the fact that the N $\equiv$ N triple bond is too strong to break.
+In recent years, many researchers have devoted themselves to finding a suitable method to replace the Haber-Bosch process for NH_3 synthesis.
+The electrochemical reduction of N_2 to NH_3 is considered to be a reasonable alternative due to its high efficiency, low cost, and environmental friendliness [7-9].
+Although a number of works on eletrochemical NH_3 synthesis have been published and some progress has been made, the low selectivity and sluggish reaction kinetics of NRR hinder its development, which is attributed to the fact that the N=N triple bond is too strong to break.
+Fortunately, the N-O bond strength of NO is lower than the N=N triple bond of N2, and the reduction of NO is relatively easy.
+Thus, the direct electrochemical reduction of NO to NH3 can not only solve the environmental pollution caused by NO but also generate NH3 for industrial production.
+To date, few reports are reported for NO electroreduction to NH3 (NORR) [10-12]; for example, Sun et al. reported the use of MoS2 nanosheet on graphite felt (MoS2/GF) as an efficient and robust electrocatalyst for the conversion of NO to NH3 with a maximum faraday efficiency of 76.6% and an NH3 yield of 99.6 μ mol cm-2 h-1 [10].
+The efficiency of NORR is highly dependent on the catalyst; therefore, exploring or designing an efficient catalyst is the key to improving the development of NORR.